PLaRoche/wx-grib-comparison/README.md

 ```

 This will:
-1. Download forecast data from all models
+1. Download forecast data from GFS and HRRR
 2. Process the GRIB2 files
-3. Generate plots showing the forecasts
+3. Analyze and generate plots showing the forecasts

 ## Project Structure

-- `run_ensemble.py`: Main script that combines download and analysis
+- `run_ensemble.py`: Main script that combines download, processing, analysis, and visualization
 - `download_ensemble.py`: Functions for downloading GRIB2 data from different models
+- `process_ensemble.py`: Functions for processing GRIB2 files into DataFrames
-- `ensemble_analysis.py`: Functions for processing and visualizing the data
+- `analyze_ensemble.py`: Functions for analyzing the processed data
+- `visualize_ensemble.py`: Functions for generating plots and visualizations

+## Notes

+- The code is currently set up for the Halifax Harbour region, but you can change the latitude/longitude bounds in `run_ensemble.py`.
+- Only GFS and HRRR are currently downloaded and processed.
+ICON and CMC support can be re-enabled by updating the workflow and download functions.
+- The code robustly handles variable extraction and missing data in GRIB files, making it more reliable for operational use.

 ## License